 Now, are there times where you have dips in thought and in doubt?
-Of course, but that doesn't mean you don't take a breath, take some rest, and recommit.
-That's what I do with this business every single day.
-With my mission of getting every school leader a mindset and leadership and certified life coach like myself.
+Of course.
+Take a breath, take some rest, and recommit.
+That's what I do with this business every single day with my mission of getting every school leader a mindset and leadership and certified life coach like myself.
 Until every single school leader has a coach, I will not rest.
 I will not give up.
 I will not stop believing and committing to the process.
 Okay.

 Number one, coach yourself.
 Number two, you have to advertise.
 Advertise your vision.
 You've got to sell it.
 You've got to communicate it.
 How can people know about it?
 You have to show the vision.
 You have to sell the vision.
 You have to talk about the vision.
 You have to offer the vision to the people, and to describe the value that it offers.
 You advertise it as the best thing since sliced bread.
 It's the best thing.
-It's the best thing for them.
+It's the best thing for the school, best thing for them.